satur-io/duckdb-php/docs/md/appenders.md

 ```

 If flushing the data triggers a constraint violation or any other error, then all data is invalidated.
+To handle such errors, you can wrap the `flush()` operation in a try-catch block.
 It is not possible to append more values when a error is thrown.

 And putting all together: